 - Add egg yolk and beat into mixture.

-- Add sifted flour and cinnamon, and salt.
+- Add sifted flour and cinnamon, and salt and fold to combine.

 - Mix together additional sugar and cinnamon.

-- Roll mixture into walnut-sized balls and coat in sugar and cinnamon mixture.
+- Roll mixture into walnut-sized balls (about 3cm in diameter) and coat in sugar and cinnamon mixture.